Alstonia venenata

 Alstonia venenata is a plant of the family Apocynaceae.
 It grows as a shrub or small tree in low to mid elevation deciduous forests of India.
 The bark of the plant and, sometimes, the fruit, are used for medicinal purposes.

+Alkaloids

+Stigmasterol, reserpine, and two new indole alkaloids, venenatine and isovenenatine, were isolated from the bark.

+A pair of alkaloids were discovered in the fruits of this plant called echitovenidine and (+)-minovincinine:

+Echitoserpidine is another alkaloid discovered in the fruits of this plant.